Summary: When teams divide into “for” and “against” camps, work suffers. Here is a suggestion to have team collaboration and more productivity.

 There is Team Green, that is Suzie’s team.
 And Team Purple, that is Dan’s team.

-It is split right down the middle with 10 cheering for Suzie and 10 cheering for Dan.
+There is a split right down the middle.
+There are 10 cheering for Suzie and 10 cheering for Dan.

 That makes me the leader of the group, the deciding vote.

-Problem is no real work is getting done.
+The problem is that no real work is happening.
 The upset is a diversion and all tongues are wagging late into the night.

-Now I know that team development is important.
-I also know that leadership skills are needed now more than ever.
+Now I know that team development is important for better colaboration.
+I also know that I need leadership skills now more than ever.